Essential barrier height and a probabilistic approach in characterizing potential landscape: Multi-well potentials and proof of Theorem -Theorem

-{\bf (H1)} states that when $\cX_t$ and $\cY_t$ start from the ``bottom" of the basins from $\mathbf{B}_2$ and $\mathbf{B}_1$ respectively, the probability of $\cY_t$ not leaving $\mathbf{B}_1$ conditioning that $\cX_t$ has not entered $\mathbf{B}_1$ yet is uniformly positive and independent of $\var$ and $t$.
-This is intuitive because by \eqref{eq:11}, processes starting from the local minima with indexes from $\mathcal I$ have to overcome a higher barrier to exist $\mathbf{B}_1$ than the vice versa.
+The assumption {\bf (H1)} states that when $X_t$ and $Y_t$ start from the bottom of the basins $B_2$ and $B_1$, respectively, the probability that $Y_t$ remains in the enlarged set $\bs {B}_1$, given that $X_t$ has not yet entered $\bs {B}_1$, is uniformly positive and independent of $\var$ and $t$.
+In Section 5, {\bf (H1)} is numerically verified.
+At present, although {\bf (H1)}, along with the forthcoming assumptions {\bf (H2)}-{\bf (H3)}, cannot be rigorously verified, Section~\ref{numerical verification} provides numerical evidence supporting their validity in an interacting particle system with multiple local minima.

+\begin{remark} {\rm The assumption {\bf (H1)} naturally arises in the context of reflection coupling.
+For simplicity, consider the one-dimensional double-well potential.
+Let $\varphi(t), t \in [0, T],$ be a $C^1$ function satisfying $\varphi(0)=0$, and let $\delta>0$ be a small constant such that